WebriQHQ/webriqpage-webfactories1/posts/digital-marketing-trends-2015-applied-to-small-businesses.md

 Nothing to worry about, even if it does not happen.
 The likelihood you invested a lot in that channel if at all is minimal.

 Further ideas on how these trends might influence small and medium sized businesses are welcome.
-Leave your comments or drop me a note on[sales@webfactories.biz](mailto:sales@webfactories.biz).
+Leave your comments or drop me a note on [sales@webfactories.biz](mailto:sales@webfactories.biz).